3D guns: Untraceable, undetectable and unstoppable?

 On Monday, Defense Distributed founder Wilson tweeted, "I am now being sued by at least 21 state attorneys general.
 If you want your Second Amendment online, THIS is the fight."

 Wilson has made no secret of his disdain for the US government in particular and all governments in general.
-(Defense Distributed makes and sells components with names such as the Cuomo and the Pelosi to tweak politicians such New York's governor and the House minority leader who support gun control efforts.)
+(Defense Distributed makes and sells components with names such as the Cuomo and the Pelosi named after politicians such New York's governor and the House minority leader who support gun control efforts.)

 "For me, it's important as a symbolic political statement," Wilson told CNN in 2013.
 "And that statement is something like, 'No, the future we imagine is one of personalized manufacture and access to objects. ...
 In this future, people will be able to make guns for themselves.'